-Concerns for Stephen Singh-Heatley, 17, missing in Otahuhu while walking his dog at 1am
+Concerns for Stephen Singh-Heatley, 17, missing in Ōtāhuhu while walking his dog at 1am

-Police are appealing to the public for sightings of a missing teenager who was last known to be walking his dog in Auckland yesterday morning.
+Police have concerns for the wellbeing of a missing teenager who was last known to be walking his dog in Auckland.

 The 17-year-old was walking his dog Ziggy at the time.